Confucianism — Definition, Founder, Beliefs, History, and Facts

 Confucianism, one of the most influential philosophical schools, has been the dominant official ideology in Chinese history for over 2000 years.

-The main purpose of Confucianism was to establish a society with decent civilians, high moral standards, loyal and capable officials, and intelligent and benevolent monarchs.
+Its primary purpose was to establish a society with decent civilians, high moral standards, loyal and capable officials, and intelligent and benevolent monarchs.

-The Spring and Autumn Period (770 BC — 403 BC) that Confucius lived in was an era of separation when many powerful overlords were searching for expansion, and the power of the kings kept shrinking.
+The Spring and Autumn Period (770 BC — 403 BC) that Confucius lived in was an era of separation when many powerful overlords searched for expansion, and the power of the kings kept shrinking.

-Therefore, the rites and Feudalism System that was built in the Western Zhou Dynasty (1046 BC — 771 BC) were falling apart.
+Therefore, the Rites and Rituals and Feudalism System built in the Western Zhou Dynasty (1046 BC — 771 BC) was falling apart, as well as the ideology of the king's Mandate of Heaven.

-Under these circumstances, Confucius gradually formed Confucianism, by opening up the first private school in Chinese history, traveling and presenting his ideas to overlords, and editing and writing many masterpieces in his late years.
+In this era, Confucius gradually founded Confucianism ideology by opening up the first private school in Chinese history, traveling and presenting his ideas to overlords, and editing and writing classics.

-In his opinion, societies under the reigns of King Yao (about 2377 BC — 2259 BC), King Shun (about 2287 BC — 2067 BC), and the early Western Zhou Dynasty were quite ideal, when those extraordinary and benevolence kings brought civilians stable lives.
+In his opinion, societies under the reigns of King Yao (about 2377 BC — 2259 BC), King Shun (about 2287 BC — 2067 BC), and the early Western Zhou Dynasty were quite idealistic.

 However, ambitious warlords preferred ideas to make their states powerful and win wars.

 Decades later, Confucianism and Mohism became the two foremost philosophical schools in China, which were widely spread and studied by intellectuals.

 History and Development of Confucianism

-When Qin Shi Huang, the first emperor in the history of China, the one who built the Great Wall and Terra Cotta Warriors, established the Qin Dynasty (221 BC — 207 BC), Legalism was respected as the only dominant ideology.
+When Qin Shi Huang, the first emperor in the history of China who built the Great Wall and Terracotta Army, established the Qin Dynasty (221 BC — 207 BC), Legalism was respected as the only dominant ideology.

 After the Qin Dynasty was overthrown, monarchs of the next empire implemented the Taoism Philosophy.

-Afterward, monarchs of the next two millenniums in the history of China barely changed this policy, though they always applied Confucianism with other ideologies, like Taoism or Legalism, in their governance.
+Afterward, monarchs of the following two millenniums in the history of China barely changed this policy.

 Debris (Xi Ping Shi Jing) of Official Confucianism Classics Carved on Stone (175 — 183) — National Museum of China (Photo by Ayelie)